-He returned to the living room.
-George complained, “They shouldn’t be allowed to call them ‘steaks.’
+He returned to the living room where George complained, “They shouldn’t be allowed to call them ‘steaks.’
 The FDA should require that only real beef can be called a steak, like how ‘champagne’ can only be from that region in France. “

 From the kitchen, they heard Lucky.
 “You kids need to go back to school next month — return to normal outlets for teenage angst like debate and the high school news website.”

-“George,” Campbell said, “those years you spent in Paris left an impression on you.
-I want to taste these fake ‘steaks’ — check out my business competition.”
+“George,” said Campbell, “those years you spent in Paris really left an impression on you.
+I will taste those fake ‘steaks’ — check out my business competition.”

 The three then drifted into the kitchen where they made a mess, fixing rolls, potatoes and asparagus.